mako-taco/DecorateThis/README.md

 As with all types, these are composable.

 ## Built-in Types
-AnnotateThis provides a small library of helper functions for doing type validation.
+DecorateThis provides a small library of helper functions for doing type validation.

 ```js